The elitism challenge

 The response to massification has not necessarily always been to argue there should be fewer university students.
 There has also been a tendency to suggest that the concentration of resources on a small number of elite universities would allow these to preserve traditional high value academic programmes; other less well resourced universities would then run courses for large numbers of those not quite gifted enough to enter the elite.
 In this way massification could remain, but re-ordered into streams for the very good and for the less good or maybe less fortunate.
 The latter is an important qualification, because once you have an elite set of institutions the capacity of the wealthy to buy up educational resources from an early age would almost inevitably create as much a social claim on this elite as an intellectual one.

 This is not the way to go.
 It is wrong because it is elitist in the wrong (bad) sense; because it would quickly compromise upward social mobility; because traditional higher education is not necessarily more valuable to society than more innovative versions; because it would almost certainly produce an education system much less rooted in the communities it is supposed to serve.
 It may well be that higher education can become saturated, admitting more students than is good for society; an analysis of this would not be misplaced.
 But if there are to be adjustments, these should not compromise the understanding that all members of society, where they have the intellectual capacity, should have an equal claim on university membership, or that courses and research programmes should be supported and funded on the basis of excellence rather than on the traditions and political pull of their host institutions.
-Any form of concentration of resources on elite institutions undermines all of these objectives and leaves society less well off.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Any form of concentration of resources on elite institutions undermines all of these objectives and leaves society less well off.higher education comment below, or link to this permanent URL from your own site.